Hiayzei/AutoClicker/README.md

 ## Features
 - Toggle clicking with F8 and F9
-- Adjustable click interval
 - Simple and lightweight

 ## Installation

-Follow the steps below to install and help with the development of this project:
+Follow the steps below to install or help with the development of this project:

 1. **Clone the repository:**